Gibberlings3/Skills-and-Abilities/README.md

 Add Feral Senses (detect illusions thief ability as a part of Barbarian Rage)

-Remove Rage (the 1e barbarian does not have rage)
+Options to Remove Rage (the 1e barbarian does not have rage)

 ### Add New Paladin Abilities